 Check their current terms of service to see what terms are attached to their YSRP bonus offer.

-Given the popularity of both fantasy sports and prop sports betting in the US, this format makes a ton of sense and PrizePicks is currently one of the most popular apps on both the App Store and Google Play Store.
+In 2023, Yahoo DFS remains a prominent player in the DFS space, competing with popular apps such as Underdog, Betcha, and Thrive Fantasy.
+The popularity of fantasy sports and sports betting in the US makes this format highly appealing, and Yahoo DFS is continually recognized as one of the top-rated DFS apps on both the App Store and Google Play Store.

 They have a well-polished product that includes Apple and Android apps that function flawlessly.
 So why are they not yet competing with FanDuel and DraftKings?

 The issue has had little to do with the product and more to do with how Yahoo has managed and marketed its daily fantasy offering.

 Generally speaking, Yahoo has been far more cautious than even the smallest sites in our industry.
 This has resulted in little buzz and, frankly some frustration from guys like the Hello Rookie team, that see the potential the site has.

 As always, you will find it all here first so stay tuned for future updates.
 We also recommend you follow Yahoo Fantasy on Twitter to keep tabs on any promotions or announcements they make as we head into next season.

 While Yahoo is arguably the oldest and most trusted name in fantasy sports, many DFS players have never played daily fantasy on their mobile app and website.
 As a result, our readers have plenty of questions about how Yahoo DFS works and how it compares to industry leaders FanDuel and DraftKings.
 Below are answers to many of those frequently asked questions.